 Doshi can’t get anything right.

-So Peter Doshi decided to use his anti-vaccine bully pulpit on a BMJ blog platform to push out his opinion on vaccines.
+So Peter Doshi decided to use his anti-vaccine bully pulpit on a BMJ blog platform to push out his opinion on COVID-19 vaccine clinical trials.
 His posts are not peer-reviewed.
-They are not endorsed by the BMJ.
+His opinions are not endorsed by the BMJ.
 It is nothing more than an editorial you might see in a newspaper.
+In fact, it’s not peer-reviewed by real scientists.

 Newspapers generally have two separate groups – the news division that covers international, national, and local news and sports.
 It uses sources and generally, they are required to be factual.
 The editorial group just states an opinion.
 Theoretically, the New York Times could publish dozens of articles about the safety of the new COVID-19 vaccine, but the editorial board could issue a statement that the vaccines are worthless.